WDRB: As an independent station

-On July 7, 1965, Consolidated Broadcasting Company, a group of five people from Chillicothe, Missouri with no television station experience (but were eventually shareholders for what would become ill-fated Kansas City independent station KCIT-TV), filed for a construction permit for the channel.
+On July 7, 1965, Consolidated Broadcasting Company, a group of five people from Chillicothe, Missouri, with no television station experience at the time (but who were eventually shareholders in KCIT-TV in Kansas City), filed for a construction permit for the channel.
 The permit was granted on April 20, 1966, but it would be nearly five years before any station came to air.
-Antenna height issues and permitting setbacks caused delays for the new WDRB-TV and for a channel 21 permittee.
+Antenna height issues and permitting setbacks caused delays for the new WDRB-TV and for another applicant on channel 21.
 Approval was finally obtained that summer, and Consolidated renovated a building that had housed a lithograph studio on East Main Street in the Butchertown neighborhood to serve as WDRB-TV's studios.

 WDRB-TV finally signed on the air on February 28, 1971, becoming the first independent station in the Louisville market.
-Initially, the station signed on at 3:00 p.m. on weekdays; its programming included low-budget afternoon children's programming and occasional news updates provided by anchor Wilson Hatcher, and, most notably, the Saturday night horror film strand Fright Night, hosted by local theater actor Charlie Kissinger.
-Not long after going on air, WDRB-TV debuted an afternoon children's program, "Presto the Magic Clown", hosted by Bill "Presto" Dopp.
-The station was profitable within months and tied then-ABC affiliate WLKY-TV in the ratings.
+Initially, the station signed on at 3 p.m. on weekdays; its programming included low-budget afternoon children's programming, occasional news updates provided by anchor Wilson Hatcher, and, most notably, the Saturday night horror film strand Fright Night, hosted by local theater actor Charlie Kissinger.
+Not long after going on air, WDRB-TV debuted an afternoon children's program, Presto the Magic Clown, hosted by Bill "Presto" Dopp.
+The station was profitable within months and unexpectedly respectable, matching then-ABC affiliate WLKY (channel 32) in the ratings, even without a local news department.
+General manager Elmer Jaspan credited the station's immediate success to a strong signal, programming, and the fact that the Louisville market already had a commercial UHF station.

-By 1976, WDRB-TV carried a mix of cartoons, westerns, outdoor shows and classic movies.
-The station's original owners sold the station for $6.5 million to the Minneapolis Star & Tribune Company (which later became the Cowles Media Company) in 1977.
-By that year, the station expanded its broadcast day to 11:00 a.m., with the addition of a four-hour block of religious programs; by 1979, WDRB-TV began signing on daily at 7:00 a.m.
+Consolidated Broadcasting Corporation sold the station in 1977 to the Minneapolis Star & Tribune Company (which later became the Cowles Media Company) for $6.5 million.
 In 1980, the station moved from Butchertown to its present location on Muhammad Ali Boulevard.
-However, WDRB-TV would eventually pull out of a contest for something it had sought since December 1977; a move from channel 41 to channel 21.
-In 1981, an administrative law judge had denied the application and preferred the competing bid from the Word Broadcasting Network, only for the FCC review board to overturn the decision.
+However, one upgrade that Cowles sought failed to materialize.
+Beginning in late 1977, WDRB-TV had campaigned for a shift to channel 21.
+In 1981, however, an administrative law judge denied the application and preferred the competing bid from the Word Broadcasting Network, only for the FCC review board to overturn the decision.

-Cowles exited television in the early 1980s.
-After selling its only other station, KTVH in Hutchinson, Kansas, it sold WDRB to Block Communications of Toledo, Ohio for $10 million in 1983.
-Under Block, WDRB-TV dropped the channel 21 application, clearing the way for WBNA to launch.
+Cowles exited television in the early 1980s; after selling its only other station, KTVH in Hutchinson, Kansas, it sold WDRB to Block Communications of Toledo, Ohio, for $10 million in 1983.
+Under Block, WDRB-TV dropped the channel 21 application, clearing the way for WBNA to launch on the channel.
 Block began to increase WDRB's profile in the market by acquiring higher-rated and more recent off-network sitcoms and dramas to its schedule, along with a focus on the broadcast rights for the burgeoning athletic programs of the University of Louisville's Cardinals, which the station won in 1985 and held for two years.